katherinj/light-sound-memory-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 The biggest challange I faced while working on this project would have to be making the correct image appear on the button depending if the button pressed was correct or wrong.
 I think the reason I struggled a lot with this feature was because I was not sure how to go about implementing the logic in the JS file with the CSS file.
 At first, I focused on trying to somehow use the active class.
 However, I quickly realized that this would not work.
-Then, I tried to change the function that onMousClick called.
+Then, I tried to change the function that onClick called.
 I then realized that this would not work either because the image would not sync up with the sounds being played and would lag.
-After doing some reserach, I realized that onMouseClick is triggered only once the user has pressed and released the button.
+After doing some reserach, I realized that onMousClick is triggered only once the user has pressed and released the button.
 This is when I realized I needed to focus on the function that onMouseDown was calling.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) A question I have about web development would be how to implement containers in order to align elements.
 After implementing the feature where a player has a certain amount of lives, I wanted to be able to display the remaining lives right on the screen.
 However, I found it difficult to align the life circles properly in relation to the buttons.
 I was reading up on it, and it seems like I would have to learn more about containers in order to implement this feature.
 Also, I would have liked to have more time to find out why I wasn’t able to disable the buttons when I wanted them to be disabled.